zhouzhouwei/CNO-SBL/README.md

 # CNO-SBL
-A sparse Bayesian learning algorithm based on collaborative neurodynamic optimization
+The source code for paper titiled "A sparse Bayesian learning algorithm based on collaborative neurodynamic optimization".